sushantsarvade/Instagram-Sentiment-Analysis/README.md

 ## Project Overview

-This project analyzes Instagram comments to identify user sentiment.
+The project analyzes Instagram comments to identify user sentiment.
 Using Python and data analysis techniques, comments are cleaned, processed, and categorized into positive, negative, and neutral sentiments.
 The analysis helps understand user reactions and engagement patterns.

 ## Objectives